Sunninghill, Berkshire: The Cedars

 The Cedars sits opposite the church and is listed Grade II on the National Heritage List for England.
 It was the residence of the politician John Yorke in the 18th century; and the antiquary and poet George Ellis.
 The novelist Walter Scott stayed at The Cedars with Ellis and wrote part of his epic poem Marmion in the garden.

 Tittenhurst Park

 John Lennon and his second wife, Yoko Ono, lived at Tittenhurst Park, on London Road, from 1969 to 1971.
 Another member of The Beatles, Ringo Starr then lived there till the late 1980s.
 In the 19th century the house was also the home of Thomas Holloway the Victorian businessman and philanthropist together with his wife, Jane.
 Holloway was the founder of Royal Holloway, London University, in nearby Englefield Green, and also of Holloway Sanatorium in nearby Virginia Water.
 Jane died in 1875, aged 61; Holloway died there on 26 December 1875, aged 83.
 They are buried in a family grave at Sunninghill churchyard.

 Amenities

 Sunninghill Saints Sports Club is a Saturday morning junior football and sports club for primary age children in the Ascot area.

+Sunninghill is home to the amateur theatrical Quince Players.